 Continuing education and training and/or professional development of Directors to enhance, maintain or develop skills and experience is encouraged and supported by the Board to assist the effective performance of the Director.
-The Board delegates the function of identifying skills desired or identifying gaps to the Remuneration and Nomination Committee, when that Committee is disbanded, the responsibility is that of the Board.
+The Board has delegated the function of identifying skills desired or identifying gaps that will result in professional development to the Remuneration and Nomination Committee.
 Continuing education and training and/or professional development for those desired skills identified and/or gap filling, will be made available to Directors at the Company's expense.